Orthanes: Imbros

 By contrast Orthanes seems to have been a lot more important in Imbros, an island in the northeastern Aegean Sea.
 In Imbros he had a public cult with processions, sacrifices, and a priest as late as the second century BC.
 An ancient Greek honorary decree of the second century BC from Imbros mentions a procession and sacrifice to Orthanes with expenses covered by the city, and a priest by the name Calliades, who also provided funds.

-Even though Imbros was a colony of Athens and earlier scholars suggested Orthanes was a local Athenian god brought to Imbros, it is unlikely that of all Athenian gods it was a marginal one that the settlers introduced to the Imbriots and achieved great importance in a clerurchy.
+Even though Imbros was a colony of Athens and earlier scholars suggested Orthanes was a local Athenian god brought to Imbros, it is unlikely that of all Athenian gods it was a marginal one that the settlers introduced to the Imbriots who then went on to achieve great importance in a clerurchy.
 It is more probable that an important god of the new colony was taken back to Athens, but failed to gain much recognition outside of his homeland and could only take a minor position.
 There is abdundant evidence of the Athenian empire adopting cults from their allies and subjects.